celsodasecond/context-api/README.md

 - Using Context API is powerful like using Redux.
 - Context API is a clean way to share states between components, thus making the communication easier between them.
+- Context Consumer can be used on both class and functional components.

 ## How to Build ?